-- 7. Gastrointestinal diseases.
-To tide the patient over a critical period of the disease in:

-- Ulcerative colitis (systemic therapy).
-Regional enteritis (systemic therapy)

-- 8. Respiratory diseases.

-- Symptomatic Sarcoidosis.

-- Berylliosis.
-Fulminating or disseminated pulmonary tuberculosis when used concurrently with appropriate antituberculosis chemotherapy.

-- Loeffler's syndrome not manageable by other means.

-- Aspiration pneumonitis.

-- 9. Hematologic disorders.

-- Acquired (autoimmune) hemolytic anemia.

-- Idiopathic thrombocytopenic purpura in adults (I.V. only; I.M. administration is contraindicated).
-Secondary thrombocytopenia in adults.

-- Erythroblastopenia (RBC anemia).

-- Congenital (erythroid) hypoplastic anemia.

-- 10. Neoplastic diseases.
-For palliative management of:

-- Leukemias and lymphomas in adults.

-- Acute leukemia of childhood.

-- 11. Edematous states.
-To induce diuresis or remission of proteinuria in the nephrotic syndrome, without uremia, of the idiopathic type or that due to lupus erythematosus.

-- 12. Nervous system.

-- Acute exacerbations of multiple sclerosis.

-- 13. Miscellaneous.

-- Tuberculous meningitis with subarachnoid block or impending block when used concurrently with appropriate anti-tuberculosis chemotherapy.

-- Trichinosis with neurologic or myocardial involvement.

-- Diagnostic testing of adrenocortical hyperfunction.
-Cerebral edema of diverse etiologies in conjunction with adequate neurological evaluation and management.

-- B. Intra-articular or soft tissue administration.
-When the strength and dosage form of the drug lend the preparation to the treatment of the condition, those products labeled for intra-articular or soft tissue administration are indicated as adjunctive therapy for short-term administration (to tide the patient over an acute episode or exacerbation) in:

-- Synovitis of osteoarthritis.

-- Rheumatoid arthritis.
-Acute and subacute bursitis.

-- Acute gouty arthritis.
+- 9. Hematologic disorders. - Acquired (autoimmune) hemolytic anemia - Idiopathic thrombocytopenic purpura in adults (I.V. only; I.M. administration is contraindicated) - Secondary thrombocytopenia in adults. - Erythroblastopenia (RBC anemia).
+Congenital (erythroid) hypoplastic anemia - 10.
+Neoplastic diseases.
+For palliative management of: - Leukemias and lymphomas in adults. - Acute leukemia of childhood.
+11. Edematous states.
+To induce diuresis or remission of proteinuria in the nephrotic syndrome, without uremia, of the idiopathic type or that due to lupus erythematosus. - Acute exacerbations of multiple sclerosis - 13.
+Miscellaneous. - Tuberculous meningitis with subarachnoid block or impending block when used concurrently - with appropriate anti-tuberculosis chemotherapy - Trichinosis with neurologic or myocardial involvement.
+Diagnostic testing of adrenocortical hyperfunction. - Cerebral edema of diverse etiologies in conjunction with adequate neurological evaluation and management. - B. Intra-articular or soft tissue administration.
+When the strength and dosage form of the drug lend the preparation to the treatment of the condition, those products labeled for intra-articular or soft tissue administration are indicated as adjunctive therapy for short-term administration (to tide the patient over an acute episode or exacerbation) in: - Synovitis osteoarthritis.
+Rheumatoid arthritis. - Acute and subacute bursitis - Acute gouty arthritis.
+Epicondylitis. - Acute nonspecific tenosynovitis. - Post-traumatic osteoarthritis - C. Intralesional administration.
+When the strength and dosage form of the drug lend the preparation to the treatment of the condition, those products labeled for intralesional administration are indicated for: - Localized hypertrophic, infiltrated, inflammatory lesions of: lichen planus, psoriatic plaques, granuloma annulare, and lichen simplex chronicus (neurodermatitis). - Discoid lupus erythematosu Necrobiosis lipoidica diabeticorum - Alopecia areata - They also may be useful in cystic tumors of an aponeurosis tendon (ganglia).

-- Epicondylitis.

-- Acute nonspecific tenosynovitis.
-Post-traumatic osteoarthritis.

-- C. Intralesional administration.
-When the strength and dosage form of the drug lend the preparation to the treatment of the condition, those products labeled for intralesional administration are indicated for:

-- Localized hypertrophic, infiltrated, inflammatory lesions of: lichen planus, psoriatic plaques, granuloma

-- annulare, and lichen simplex chronicus (neurodermatitis)

-- Discoid lupus erythematosus

-- Necrobiosis lipoidica diabeticorum.

-- Alopecia areata.

-- They also may be useful in cystic tumors of an aponeurosis tendon (ganglia).

-CONTRAINDICATIONS:
+CONTRAINDICATIONS

-Systemic fungal infection.
+Systemic fungal infections.